 \section{Mapping domain to a linked-list}

-For a better description of our method we consider a 2D square lattice and each of the lattice sites are labeled at random with either $0$ or $-1$.
+For a better description of our method, we consider a 2D square lattice and each of the lattice sites are labeled at random with either $0$ or $-1$.
+In the percolation theory, the site labeled $0$ ($-1$) corresponds to occupied (unoccupied) site.
+Accordingly, we may assume that the label $0$ ($-1$) occurs with the probability $p$ ($1-p$).
 As mentioned earlier, the task at hand is to identify and enumerate the domains with either of the two labels.
 For illustration let us take the domains of sites with the label $0$.

 The lattice sites are denoted by $(i, j)$, where $i$ is the column index and $j$ is the row index.
 These correspond to the $x$- and $y$-axis coordinates, respectively, in the $xy$-plane.
 The central idea of our approach is to use the concept of linked-list data structure \cite{newell_57} to describe a domain.
-A linked-list stores a data sequence in non-contiguous memory locations.
-And, in a linked-list, each element of the sequence is stored in a node of the list and each node has a reference or a link to the memory location of the next element in the sequence.
-This continues till the last element of the sequence.
+It stores a data sequence in noncontiguous memory locations.
+Each element of the sequence is stored in a node of the list and each node has a reference or a link to the memory location of the next element in the sequence.
+This continues until the last element of the sequence.
 The advantage of using linked-list is the ease of updating it to insert a new node or merging multiple linked-lists.
-In the present work, to define a domain each lattice site of the system is uniquely mapped to the node of a unidirectional linked-list.
-The node is, then, linked to another lattice site which belongs to the same domain.
+In the present work, to define a domain, each lattice site of the system is uniquely mapped to the node of a unidirectional linked-list.
+The node is then linked to another lattice site which belongs to the same domain.
 This way each domain is represented by one linked-list.
-Thus, once we know the starting node of a linked-list we can traverse through all the lattice sites belonging to a domain.
+Thus, once we know the starting node of a linked-list, we can traverse through all the lattice sites belonging to a domain.
 For this reason, the linked-list associated with a domain can also be thought of as a {\em path} traversing through it.
 Here after, we use path to refer to the linked-list.
 Such a path passes through each lattice site in the domain once.
 Our main objective is, then, to enumerate the number of such distinct paths corresponding to the domains of lattice sites with the label $0$.
-Then, the number of such paths is the number of domains.
+Then the number of such paths is the number of domains.